pivotal/credhub-release/docs/ca-rotation.md

   ...
 ```

+## Step 2: Initial Propogation

+Propogate the changes from Credhub to your software.
+If using BOSH, redeploy.

-## Step 2: Moving the transitional flag
+## Step 3: Moving the transitional flag
 To move the transitional flag off of the new CA certificate and onto the older version, we'll need to grab the older version's ID:

 ```